dirkk0/basicAI/README.md

 # Step By Step

 - import characters from standard assets (menu assets/import package/characters).
-If you don't see the package you need to re-run the installer)
+If you don't see the package you need to re-run the installer.

 - create a plane
 (menu game object/3d object/plane)